codingmatty/cerebro-plugin-clipboard/Readme.md

 # cerebro-clipboard

-> [Cerebro](https://cerebroapp.com) plugin to record and fetch list of items on clipboard.
+> [Cerebro](https://cerebroapp.com) plugin to record and recall list of items on clipboard.

 ![](screenshot.png)